Updated: Nov 16, 2021

 Hadassah leaned forward with a gleam in her eye, “And this will be a good experience for her, witnessing a birth.
 Before she knows it, she will be wed and bearing children of her own!”

 “From your lips to God's ears!”
 Anne laughed.
 “Yes, I look forward to being a grandmother.”
-Her arms ached to hold a baby, but first, Mary needed to come back home to Nazareth and her betrothed.
+Her arms ached to hold a baby, but first, Mary needed to return to Nazareth and her betrothed.
+Thoughts of her future son-in-law warmed her heart.
 Joseph was a righteous man, he would take good care of her daughter.

 As if reading her mind, Hadassah asked, “How is Joseph doing these days?”